Spring Branch, Houston: History

 By the 1980s, Houston's economy had collapsed and occupancy rates declined.
 Many apartment complexes faced foreclosure, bankruptcy, and changes in ownership.
 Bill Zermeno, a city electrical inspector, said in a 1988 Houston Chronicle article that many of the apartments with some of the strongest violations against maintenance-related city laws were in Spring Branch.
 Kim Cobb, the author of the 1988 Houston Chronicle article, said that many of the poorly maintained complexes were located next to well-maintained single family subdivisions.

 From the 1980 U.S. Census to the 1990 Census, many Hispanics settled in parts of Spring Branch; in pockets of Spring Branch almost all of the immigration was from Central American countries.
 The Hispanic population increased by an amount between 1,000 and 3,500 per square mile.
-In 1997 S.D.
+In 1997, S.D.
 Kim, the Houston bureau chief of The Korea Times, said that Koreatown, the Korean community in Spring Branch, grew because of inexpensive housing and the zoning to the Spring Branch Independent School District.
-In 1998 and again in 2001, a proposal to place Korean language street signs in Koreatown lead to political controversy; the reaction against the proposal lead to the withdrawal of the proposal.
+In 1998 and again in 2001, a proposal to place Korean language street signs in Koreatown led to political controversy; the reaction against the proposal led to the withdrawal of the proposal.
 By 2006, Spring Branch Elementary School was mostly Hispanic, reflecting demographic changes in the Spring Branch area.
 By 2007 several older houses were torn down and replaced with newer houses; new homeowners came to Spring Branch to buy larger lots, to buy in an area cheaper than neighborhoods bordering Downtown Houston.
 New residents came due to the proximity to Downtown, Uptown, and the Energy Corridor.

-In May 2011 the Spring Branch Central Super Neighborhood campaigned against having federal funds used to improve older apartment complexes in the area.
+In May 2011, the Spring Branch Central Super Neighborhood campaigned against having federal funds used to improve older apartment complexes in the area.

-In 2013 Houstonia magazine stated that Spring Branch, including the adjacent cities of Hillshire Village and Spring Valley Village, was one of the "25 Hottest Neighborhoods" of Houston.
+In 2013, Houstonia magazine stated that Spring Branch, including the adjacent cities of Hillshire Village and Spring Valley Village, was one of the "25 Hottest Neighborhoods" of Houston.